vidyagames998/vidyagames998.github.io/eldenring/index.md

 Equip the jellyfish shield and finger seal.
 Equip radagons soreseal, dragon crest sheild talisman +2, axe talisman, and shard of alexander

 I had 35 vigor, 14 dex, 17 faith, 61 strength, 13 endurance at level 88.
 This is likely not optimal feel free to experiment.
+Less strength and more endurance would help a lot.

 If you are struggling consider grinding levels to 130.
 Skip to the end and you will see how you should build your character if you respec to a greatsword with lion claw.